OnroerendErfgoed/brdrQ/README.md

 ## Description

-`brdrQ` is a QGIS-processing plugin that searches for overlap relevance between thematic borders and reference borders, and creates a resulting border based on the overlapping areas that are relevant.
+`brdrQ` is a QGIS-processing plugin that aligns features (polygons) to reference borders: It searches for overlap relevance between thematic borders and reference borders, and creates a resulting border based on the overlapping areas that are relevant.
+The algorithm can make (one or more) 'predictions' so the user can compare and choose the right aligned geometry.

 The purpose of this plugin is to automatically adjust thematic boundaries (polygons) on a reference layer (polygons) based on a 'relevant distance'.
 This parameter is used in the algorithm to determine where the boundaries are